 Litter Prevention and Control

-If the Authority hires the regional recycling coordinator, the individual will also be tasked with involvement in regional coordination of litter prevention and control.
+The regional coordinator has been tasked with involvement in regional coordination of litter prevention and enforcement.

-The Authority will discuss with the region, the possibility of funding the coordinator position from litter control monies currently granted to the localities of the region by the state.

 The Authority through the coordinator will seek out alternative funding sources for litter prevention and clean up.

 The Authority through the coordinator will encourage the organization of grassroots environmental groups to assist in litter prevention and litter control activities.
-An example is the already established Russell County Environmental Improvement Council.
+An example is the already established Keep Southwest Virginia Beautiful.

 The Counties will continue to map illegal dump sites and will coordinate clean up as funding is available.